Code-Hauptwache/RA_SoSe24_Rauch/README.md

     To use MARS, Java must be installed on your system.
 Use one of the following commands to install Java:

     ```sh
+    sudo apt update
+    sudo apt install default-jdk
+    ```

+    Alternatively, you can use the specific version commands:
+    ```sh
     sudo apt install openjdk-11-jre-headless   # Version 11
     sudo apt install openjdk-17-jre-headless   # Version 17
     ```